lauren2255/Weather-and-Geographical-API-Data-Analysis-and-Visualization/README.md

 # python-api-challenge

-Weather and geographical data was cleaned and visualized according to the following guidelines:
+Weather and geographical data was analyzed using linear regression and visualized using hvplot and matplotlib according to the following guidelines:

 # Guidelines